PLN-team/pyPLNmodels/paper.md

 ---

 # Summary
-The Poisson lognormal model and variants can be used for analysis of mutivariate count data.
-Built to scale on large datasets, this package implements efficient algorithms extracting meaningful data from difficult to interpret and complex count data.
+High dimensional count data are hard to analyse as is, and normalization must be performed.
+Standard normalization does not fit to the characteristics of count data.
+The Poisson LogNormal(PLN) models is a two-sided model that allows both suitable normalization and analysis of multivariate count data.
 Possible fields of applications include
 - Genomics (number of times a gene is expressed in a cell)
 - Ecology (species abundances for a given site.)
-Its main functionalities are
+The main functionalities of the `pyPLNmodels` package are
 - Normalizing count data to obtain more valuable data.
 - Analyse the significance of each variable and their correlation
 - Perform regression when covariates are available.
 - Reduce the number of variables.
+- Visualization of normalized data.

 # Statement of need

+`pyPLNmodels` is a python package based on Pytorch [@Pytorch] built to  analyse large datasets of count data.
 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was